-An arm fracture is a crack or break in one or more of the bones in your child's arm.
+An arm fracture is a break in one or more of the bones in your child's arm.

 - Your child has a fever.

 - Your child's brace or splint becomes wet, damaged, or comes off.

 - You have questions or concerns about your child's condition or care.

 Your child may need any of the following:

 - NSAIDs , such as ibuprofen, help decrease swelling, pain, and fever.
 This medicine is available with or without a doctor's order.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If your child takes blood thinner medicine, always ask if NSAIDs are safe for him or her.
 Always read the medicine label and follow directions.
 Do not give these medicines to children under 6 months of age without direction from your child's healthcare provider.